ariedamuco/Indirect-Effects-Centralization/README.md

 Bandiera, Oriana, Andrea Prat, and Tommaso Valletti.
 “Active and Passive Waste in Government Spending: Evidence from a Policy Experiment.”
 American Economic Review 99, no. 4 (2009a): 1278–1308. https://doi.org/10.1257/aer.99.4.1278.

 Bandiera, Oriana, Prat, Andrea, and Valletti, Tommaso.
 Replication data for: Active and Passive Waste in Government Spending: Evidence from a Policy Experiment.
 Nashville, TN: American Economic Association [publisher], 2009b.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2019-10-12. https://doi.org/10.3886/E113315V1

+## Citation

+If you use the data or code from this repository in your research, please cite it as follows, or use the citation metadata provided in the [CITATION.CFF](./CITATION.CFF) file.